Top 10 Highest Mountains in the World

 Photo: Nanga Parbat

-Nanga Parbat is known for its steep and challenging climbing routes and is considered the deadliest mountain in the world.
+Nanga Parbat is known for its steep and challenging climbing routes and is considered one of the deadliest mountains in the world; only Annapurna has a higher historical fatality rate.
 It has been the site of numerous climbing accidents and fatalities.
 The mountain's name, "Naked Mountain," in Urdu, reflects its stark and exposed appearance.

 Nanga Parbat has several different climbing routes, including the Rakhiot Flank, the Diamir Face, and the Rupal Face.
 The Rupal Face is the highest mountain face in the world, rising almost 4,600 meters (15,000 feet) from its base.